lmclaramunt/Mobile-Offloading-Server/README.md

 * Android API level: 29

 ## Initialization
-Download the source code and go to the root directory.
+Download the source code and go to the root directory in the terminal.
 You can start running the following scripts.
 ```
 npm install
-node server.js
+node server users
 ```
 Now your socket.io server will listening on `localhost:3000`